 Join the 7th Annual Festival of Light and Gratitude.
 Each year, a small group of friends create a candlelit labyrinth at the northern end of Baker Beach as an offering to the community and a chance to be together in the luminous dark.

 Come travel the labyrinth, offer your thanks for lights in the dark, and take a little time for silence and the sound of the waves.

 Friday, November 29, 2019 | 4:51 pm – 7 pm

 Baker Beach, San Francisco

 Sundown, the official opening of the labyrinth, is at 4:51 pm.
-It would be lovely if you arrived in time to share the sunset and the opening of the labyrinth,, but the labyrinth will be lit until 7 pm unless park officials or foul weather forced to close it sooner.
+It would be lovely if you arrived in time to share the sunset and the opening of the labyrinth,, but the labyrinth will be lit until 7 pm unless park officials or foul weather cause it to close it sooner.

 Why a labyrinth made of lights?
 Because winter is coming, dammit, whether metaphysically or actually, and if we all make some rough attempt to move with grace or thoughtfulness or gratitude or glee though a mystical symbol of the complexity of the universe all on fire with light and beauty, maybe the sun will come back to us one day.

-Some 2019 notes and guidelines:
+Some 2019 Notes and Guidelines:

 - This is a family friendly event.
 Please set your intentions accordingly.